clickup/ent-framework/docs/classes/SQLClientPool.md

   updating.

-Also, for every Batcher, there is exactly one Runner (which knows how to build the actual query in the context of the current client).
+Also, for every Batcher, there is exactly one Runner (which knows how to build the actual query in the context of the current Client).
 Batchers are generic (like DataLoader, but more general), and Runners are very custom to the query (and are private to these queries).

-All that means that in a 1000-shard 20-table cluster we'll eventually have 1000x20x8 Batchers/Runners (assuming we have 8 different operations).
+All that means that in a 1000-Shard 20-table Cluster we'll eventually have 1000x20x8 Batchers/Runners (assuming we have 8 different operations).

 #### Type parameters